Understand The Basic Rules Of Laser Cutting To Reduce Your Making Costs

 It’s exciting when your design is ready to be laser cut, but it really pays off to do a trial cut in cardboard first before moving ahead with more expensive materials.
 This step is an extension of the paper prototype, but this time the lasers are firing.

 Cardboard has an inexpensive base price + it cuts really quickly.
 With laser cutting, you are paying for the time it takes for the machine to cut your design, so choosing a material like cardboard nets a fast, inexpensive test run of your design.
+It’s the best way to get some cheap laser cutting before committing to your final design.

 This cardboard prototype is all about function.
 Does the design work?
 Is the engraving too thin?
 Do interlocking parts perform as expected?